walter-weinmann/py-mathx-lab/docs/experiments/experiments_gallery.md

 This page is the public “gallery” of experiments.

-If you are new to the idea of *mathematical experimentation*, start with {doc}`mathematical-experimentation`.
+If you are new to the idea of *mathematical experimentation*, start with {doc}`../mathematical-experimentation`.

 **Conventions**